mattiasnordqvist/CSharp-GeckoBoard-Push/README.md

 Replace the `my-pie-chart-widget-key` with the widget key tied to your specific widget.

+Note that it is not necessary to define your own subclasses like this.
+Your could use the PieChart class as it is.

 Let's pretend this data came from somewhere.

 ```csharp